iu-parfunc/bazel/DETERMINISM.md

    $ bazel clean --expunge
    ```

-4. Start the Bazel server, setting the `DETTRACE` environment variable to the
+4. Start the Bazel server, setting the `DETCMD` environment variable to the
    location of the determism-sandbox on your machine.
 For example:

    ```
-   $ DETTRACE=/path/to/cloudseal bazel info
+   $ DETCMD=/path/to/cloudseal bazel info
    ```

 5. Run `bazel` as you normally would!
 To verify that it is actually using